Hasuzawa/Homepage/README.md

 ## Work Experience
 <details>
   <summary open>professional</summary>
-  Currently working as a programmer and system engineer in Osaka, Japan.
-In actual work is more of a full-stack developer.
-Have work experience using HTML, CSS, JavaScript for fontend, Java, SQL, database for the backend.
+  Currently I am working as a programmer and system engineer in Osaka, Japan.<br />
-  In spare time learned Python, C++, React, Sass, Git, networking and some cyber security.
+  I worked on a part of intranet system that controls the connection of subnets.<br>
+  I implemented a frontend with HTML, CSS, Javascript in the frontend as a GUI for controlling connections.
+  In the backend, I programmed the logic using Java and SQL to fetch the relevant data for the frontend and to update the database.
 </details>

 ## Knowledge